NullSleep/Data-Structures-and-Algorithms-in-Swift/README.md

 ## CHAPTER 2: SWIFT STANDARD LIBRARY

 ### Arrays
+An array is a general-purpose, generic container for storing an ordered collection of elements.

 Swift defines arrays using protocols.
 Each of these protocols layers more capabilities on the array.
 For example, an Array is a Sequence, which means that you can iterate through it at least once.
 It is also a Collection, which means it can be traversed multiple times, non-destructively, and it can be accessed using a subscript operator.
 An array is also a RandomAccessCollection, which makes guarantees about efficiency.

 Random-access is a trait that data structures can claim if they can handle element retrieval in a constant amount of time.
 Getting an element from an array using it's subscript (i.e. array[2]) takes constant time.
 Again, this performance should not be taken for granted.
 Other data structures such as linked lists and trees do not have constant time access.